pokhrelapar/Anime-Database/README.md

 # Github pages deployment
   The react app has also been deployed to the github pages.
-You can check out the website by visitng:
+You can check it out the website by visitng:

     https://pokhrelapar.github.io/Anime-Database/